FelixLabelle/felixlabelle.github.io/_posts/2025-10-19-relationship_temp_token_gen.md

 # Temperature, Tokens, and Long Tales/Tails

-** NOTE: this post is in a draft state, it will be finalized tommorow.
-Currently checking for formatting issues **

 While my research interests primarily revolve around classification, my day job and the field more broadly (currently) revolve more around text generation.
 Recently at work we have deployed models on a platform that has a hard cutoff for run times to avoid